 1. Clearly-defined Criteria

 For any recognition program to be successful, it should be based on clearly defined criteria.
-This helps in setting realistic expectations among employees, promoting desirable behaviour and performance efficiency, and ensuring transparency and credibility of the program.
+This helps in setting realistic expectations among employees, promoting desirable behavior and performance efficiency, and ensuring transparency and credibility of the program.

 ‘Recognition delayed is often recognition denied’.
 Any recognition loses its impact if not offered at the right time.
 Prompt recognition is key to the success of a recognition program.